janschill/cern-solid-code-investigation/report/report.md

   * [x] writes data to the pod
 * [ ] Write about this implementation

-## Conclusion
+### Conclusion

 The NSS is a decent foundation to get started in the realm of Solid.
 Setting up the server and using it is straightforward.
 It has been running with occasional usage on the domain for two months without problems.
 No major bugs were discovered in the process so far, but it must be said the server never got pressured into a heavy load.

 The CSS has not been used for any personal experiments so far.
 It promises a lot for the future of Solid in open-source.
 The architecture and quality of code seem to be well-thought-out.
-Defining a clear goal in the beginning and making considerations in the architecture of the implementations, having access to people that developed on the NSS to acquire learned lessons, working with a *most complete* specification and test suite to allow constant testing against the specification make this an opportune candidate for future work.
+Defining a clear goal in the beginning and making considerations in the architecture of the implementations, having access to people that developed on the NSS to acquire learned lessons, working with a *most complete* specification and Test Suite to allow constant testing against the specification make this an opportune candidate for future work.

 The ESS is an interesting product, as it is the first professionally and closed-source server currently available for production usage.
 Inrupt offers their customers

 The Solid ecosystem is vibrant and in full motion.
 Server implementations are being worked on, Solid applications are starting to appear here and there and everything seems to move into a direction where everything will come together.
 Even though it might seem no perfect solution exists, there is still potential as the idea of Solid allows interoperability as one of the key concepts.
 This means if a Solid application in the form of a proof of concept is developed while using the CSS as a data pod, everything from the data pod on CSS could be easily migrated to another server and the applications would still work.
+It would of course be naive to just assume a flawless migration from one implementation to another, as different server implementations will never be 100% equal and theory should be validated by actual practice.
+Therefore, claims about a flawless migration between servers is much safer to be done after testing.
 This is why the specifications are so important and only the future will tell how well-defined and robust they are in the current stage, but a foundation can definitely be laid.

-TODO: More here
+NSS internals are better mastered at this point in time for this report\
+a. because it is the oldest,\
+b. because it is open to and successfully passing the tests and\
+c. because it is used in practice by the janschill pod, which is hosted there.\
+Hence, like with all current implementations, one should follow the specs' evolution, seek advice in the Solid chat in Gitter and be ready to contribute and or change solutions as things evolve rapidly now.

 ## Conclusion

+Solid is …

 TODO: Write Conclusion